agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 So, after having another Yeti and hearing about the intricacies behind these processes, I decided that I would come back to this topic and investigate it further, perhaps even write a blog post.

-What I have since discovered is that the ammount of layers of comlexity that exist when you request a site is staggering.
+What I have since discovered is that the amount of layers of complexity that exist when you request a site is staggering.
 My goal for this post is to condense as much as possible the whole process, assuming no problems occur in any step of the HTTP request, so that when I am asked this question again, I can provide a better answer than the one I gave in the past.

 ## The Answer
 ----

 Upon entering a URL and requesting a website to be displayed, the user triggers a chain of processes that encompass layers of technologies and protocols.
-The proccesses are so complex that it would require several college level networking courses to fully explain.
+The processes are so complex that it would require several college level networking courses to fully explain.

-Below is an attempt to provide a reatively rough and simplified summary glossing over the overall process of a quintessential web request.
+Below is an attempt to provide a relatively rough and simplified summary glossing over the overall process of a quintessential web request.

 1. [User Enters URL](user-enters-url)
 2. [DNS Lookup Is Performed](dns-lookup)